BEVERLY WILLIS, FAIA (1928-)

 1970 - The Fred and Shelagh Kressler Ski Cabin, Tahoe Keys CA. Unbuilt.

 1971 - The Diamond Heights Townhouses, Everson Street, San Francisco CA. Example photo: 136 Everson Street, which was the office address for the development.
 Multi-family townhomes for Alpha Land Co.
 Example house sold prior to 1993 to Lawrence Allen Fay.

-1972 - The San Marin Apartments/Kaufman and Broad, Madera Marin, Novato CA. 224 units of two-story rental apartments and condominiums for Kaufman and Broad developers.
-Status unknown.
+1973 - The San Marin Apartments, aka Madera Marin, Novato CA. 224 units of two-story rental apartments and condominiums for Kaufman and Broad developers.
+Example unit: 106 Aspen Drive.

 1974 - The Joseph and Susan Koret House, 711 El Camino del Mar, San Francisco CA. Susan Koret died in 1978; Joseph remarried in 1980 and died in 1982.
 His second wife, Stephanie, still owns the house.